Random field theory-based p-values: A review of the SPM implementation: Background

 In expression \eqref{eq:rf_Xx}, $X(x)(\omega)$ denotes the value in $\mathbb{R}$ that $X(x)$ takes on for the input argument $\omega \in \Omega$.
 Because the double bracket notation $X(x)(\omega)$ is rather unconventional, an alternative notation mainly used in the mathematical literature is to write a real-valued random field as

 or to denote the constituent random variables of a real-valued random field by

 The three different notations of expressions \eqref{eq:rf_Xx}, \eqref{eq:rf_X_x_omega} and \eqref{eq:rf_Xx_omega} make the same point: for a fixed $\omega$, $X(x)$, $X$, or $X_x$ is a deterministic, real-valued function with domain $S$.
 The notation $X(x)$ suppresses the dependency of this function on the random elementary outcome $\omega$, while the other two notations do not.
-The clearest notation in this regard is perhaps offered by expression \eqref{eq:rf_X_x_omega}, but as mentioned above, the notation $X(x),x \in S$ seems to be preferred in the RFP literature.
-Crucially, and these notational subtleties aside, the domain $S$ of random fields is commonly an uncountable infinite set (such as a $D$-dimensional interval), which implies that a random field commonly comprises an uncountable infinite number of random variables.
+The clearest notation in this regard is perhaps offered by expression \eqref{eq:rf_X_x_omega}, but the notation $X(x),x \in S$ seems to be generally preferred.
+Crucially, and these notational subtleties aside, the domain $S$ of a random field is usually an uncountable infinite set (such as a $D$-dimensional interval), which implies that a random field usually comprises an uncountable infinite number of random variables.